traindown/traindown-dart/README.md

 You now know all there is to know about **Traindown**.

 Each session has many performances as well as a date and time on which it occurred.
-Sessions and performances both can have notes and metadata.
-Movements can have notes.
+All three types of information-sessions, movements, and performances-can have notes and metadata.
 The layout of your file doesn't really matter in so far as you can read it years from now or the tool you use to analyze your training can read it.

 It's entirely up to you how you want to record your training and I recommend trying out different strategies to see what feels best for you.
-If you happen to have any questions, please feel free to email me at [tyler at liftwhat dot com](mailto: tyler@liftwhat.com).
+If you happen to have any questions, please feel free to email me at [tyler at greaterscott dot com](mailto: tyler@greaterscott.com).
 Kick ass!

 ## FAQs